BAFA National Leagues: Regions

+Game Day

-The BAFANL is contested by teams from England, Scotland and Wales.
-Teams from Northern Ireland compete under competition from American Football Ireland and therefore do not compete with teams from the rest of the United Kingdom.
-The regular season format consists of two Conferences, the Northern Football Conference (NFC) and Southern Football Conference (SFC), within each Conference there are three levels of competition starting at Premier Division and filtering down to Divisions One and Two.
-Teams can be switched between the NFC and SFC depending on the geographic location of each teams at the beginning of the season.
-In the past when Division One has been loaded with teams from the middle of England there has been a designated Midlands Football Conference (MFC), although this is currently defunct.
-The current format consists of a ten-game season for Premier Division teams and First Division teams, with the Second Division now playing eight games.
-The League is a summer sport in the UK and runs opposite to the NFL, with teams beginning pre-season training in January to compete in the regular season that takes place between April and August.
+The current format consists of a ten-game season for Premier Division teams and Division One teams, with Division Two now playing eight games.
+The league is a summer sport in the UK and runs opposite to the NFL, with teams beginning pre-season training in January to compete in the regular season that takes place between April and August.
 The play-off games usually running into September, with the finals taking place towards the middle of the month.
-Following the climax of the regular season, the eventual winners and runners-up from both Premier Division's make up the semifinal in which they will compete to win a place in the Britbowl.
-Since 2014, The Britbowl winners will automatically qualify to play in the IFAF Europe Champions League for the following season.
+Following the climax of the regular season, the eventual winners and runners-up from both Premier Divisions make up the semi-final round in which they will compete to win a place in the Britbowl.
+Since 2014, the Britbowl winners will automatically qualify to play in the IFAF Europe Champions League for the following season.
 European games run aside the clubs domestic season, prior to 2014 qualification was for the EFAF Cup.

+In 2024, BAFA confirmed that the BritBowl champions would become eligible once again to participate in the IFAF Europe Champions League, reintroducing international competition for British clubs for the first time since the mid-2010s.

+For the 2025 season, BAFA introduced a formal promotion and relegation play-off structure between Division One and Division Two.
+This replaced the previous application-based promotion process with on-field competition, giving second-place Division Two teams the opportunity to earn promotion through head-to-head fixtures against lower-ranked Division One teams.
+Financial and logistical support was also introduced for clubs hosting these matches.

-Unlike American Football competitions in North America such as the NFL, NCAA and CFL, American Football in the UK runs a similar promotion and relegation format to that of Association football (soccer) in the United Kingdom.
-Teams from the First and Second Division aim to win promotion to the division above by attempting to reach their respective play-off final.
-The team that finishes bottom of their Division (excluding Division Two) are relegated to their relevant Regional division in the level below.
-Although there is no active on-the-field promotion process to Division Two, there are a number of Non-League sides who operate in the "Associate Process" that are active but instead of playing to win promotion to the League they must gain entry by application to the British American Football Association in which each applying team must meet a number of different criteria from playing a number of assessed exhibition games, sustainability, facilities and good coaching practice.
-BAFA have the ability to relegate any BAFANL team back to Associate Status if that club are failing to make the standard expected of them.
-If a team withdraw from the season but indicate their wish to continue operating then they will spend the following season at Associate level.
+Unlike American football competitions in North America such as the NFL, NCAA and CFL, American football in the UK runs a similar promotion and relegation format to that of association football (soccer) in the United Kingdom.
+Teams from the Division One and Division Two aim to win promotion to the Division above by attempting to reach their respective play-off final.
+The team that finishes bottom of their division (excluding Division Two) are relegated to their relevant regional division in the level below.
+Although there is no active on-the-field promotion process to Division Two, there are a number of non-league sides who operate in the "associate process".
+Instead of playing to win promotion to the league these teams must gain entry by application to the British American Football Association and must meet a number of different criteria from playing a number of assessed exhibition games, sustainability, facilities and good coaching practice.
+BAFA have the ability to relegate any BAFANL team back to associate status if that club are failing to make the standard expected of them.
+If a team withdraws from the season but indicate their wish to continue operating then they will spend the following season at associate level.
+The game itself is run following the latest NCAA rules, this has been in practice since the 2005 season.